On Connections of Conformal Field Theory and Stochastic L{\oe}wner Evolution: Moduli spaces of curves and CFT II

 \subsection{From Schiffer Variation to Virasoro uniformisation}

 We already mentioned the method of boundary variation as first considered by Hadamard.
-To overcome the difficulties in the case of non-smooth boundaries, Schiffer devised the method of interior variation, which is a special, but important, aspect of Kodaira-Spencer deformation theory.
+To overcome the difficulties in the case of non-smooth boundaries, Schiffer devised the method of interior variation, which is a special, but important, aspect of Kodaira-Spencer deformation theory, for details cf.~\cite{ AGMV, ADKP, BK, BS, FbZ, KNTY, Ko, K, PS, SchS, TUY}.

 We are now going to introduces parts of this concepts and show, how they relate to physics.
 The basic idea of Schiffer variation is to remove a ``small" disc from the Riemann surface and then to sew in a deformed disc, depending on a complex parameter.